NFeingold/Virtual-Kubelet-Demonstration/Guide/3 -Deploying to the Pi/README.md

 ### Read the Telemetry Data from the Pi

  - Open up Visual Studio Code, and sign into your account.
- - Click on the 'Explorer Buton' (The one that looks like stacked papers)
+ - Click on the 'Explorer Buton' (The one that looks like stacked papers in the top left)
  - On the bottom, there is a section that says 'AZURE IOT HUB DEVICES'
  - Hover of this bar, and left click and HOLD on the 3 dots on the far right
  - Click on Select IoT Hub.
 This should move you to the bar along the top